 - 1. No Project Alternative: Analysis of this alternative includes the assumption that future development would occur onsite under the Recreation and Open Space land use designations and would likely include development of a community park, trail system, restoration activities, and open space amenities consistent with the adopted East West Ranch Public Access and Resource Management Plan.
 However, the East West Ranch Public Access and Resource Management Plan and the Community Park Master Plan would not occur as proposed. - 2.
-Reduced Project Alternative A: This alternative considers a community park consisting of limited active recreation facilities, including a multi-use turf area for field sports, playground, dog park, restrooms, storage/maintenance structure, paths, parking, landscaping, and natural areas.
+Reduced Project Alternative A: This alternative considers a community park consisting of limited active recreation facilities, including a multi-use turf area for field sports, playground, dog park, restrooms, storage/maintenance structurefacility, paths, parking, landscaping, and natural areas.
 This alternative does not increase the number of proposed sports fields, but allows for alternative site design to shift fields away from residential areas to minimize noise levels, and allow for additional parking area to accommodate the project.
-This alternative considers the same water supply alternatives as for the proposed project. - 3.
-Reduced Project Alternative B: This alternative was designed to meet the objectives of the project, but reduce the area proposed for sports fields and court sports, and allow for an alternative design to minimize noise impacts, ground disturbance, and reduce traffic trips and parking demands.
-This alternative considers the same water supply alternatives as for the proposed project.
+This alternative considers the same water supply alternatives options (i.e., recycled water, desalination) as for the proposed project. - 3.
+Reduced Project Alternative B: This alternative was designed to meet the objectives of the project, but reduce the area proposed for sports fields and court sportsopen lawn, and allow for an alternative design to minimize noise impacts, ground disturbance, and reduce traffic trips and parking demands.
+This alternative considers the same water supply alternatives options (i.e., recycled water, desalination) as for the proposed project.